gloriapul/hobby_sprout/design/concepts/UserProfile/design-changes.md

     requires no profile for the given user already exists effects creates a new user profile record with active status
   ```
 - **Reason for Addition**: To explicitly initialize a user profile before setting properties on it.
 This clarifies the lifecycle and helps enforce data integrity.
+This could be paired with PasswordAuthentication in a sync.

 ### Action: setHobby
 - **Original**: